 Photoshop CC: Key info you need to know

-For layered image editing – including typography, 3D modelling, and drawing – it remains the first choice for professional creatives all over.
+It's a brilliant tool for layered image editing, enabling you to mix up typography, raster artwork, 3D models and much more.
 And with new AI-powered updates to streamline your workflow even further, it's increasingly freeing graphic designers, artists and photographers from the tyranny of tedious, repetitive processes so they can focus on the fun part of creating (see our Photoshop CC review to learn more)

 Adobe Photoshop: Android and iOS apps

-There are also free Photoshop Android and iOS spin-off apps that you can download for your mobile device.
-These give you access to key Photoshop tools on the move, enabling you to create, edit, annotate and share images wherever inspiration strikes.
+Want to use Photoshop tools on your iPhone, iPad or Android device?
+There are Android and iOS spin-off apps that you can download and which enable you to create, edit, annotate and share images wherever inspiration strikes.

 If you have a Creative Cloud membership, you can send your images to Photoshop CC or Illustrator CC to fine-tune them on your desktop later.
 Alternatively, if you're not sure about committing to Photoshop CC, these stand-alone mobile apps offer a good way to test the water.

 This mobile photo editor and collage maker allows you to quickly edit and share your photos.
 It offers Raw photo support and features such as Auto Fix, Blemish Removal, Noise Reduction, Perspective Correction, watermark functionality and more.
 The app now includes the former Photoshop Mix and PhotoshopFix.

 With Photoshop Sketch, you can create expressive drawings using natural drawing tools like pencils, pens, markers and watercolour brushes.
 They interact naturally with the canvas, so you can create all the textures and blending effects you’d get on paper.

 Adobe Creative Cloud for mobile (opens in new tab)